jamietanna/sarahseewhy.github.io/_posts/2021-01-23-linux-home.md

 I drew a router and a barely visible fuse box on the left wall and decided the most sensible place to put a router would be a study.
 The fuse box was a bit out there but never mind.

-I also imagined this room as the control centre for all the fancy IoT devices which 21<sup>st</sup> century houses now have.
+I also imagined this room as the control centre for all the futuristic IoT devices which super fancy 21<sup>st</sup> century houses now have.

 ## Bathroom as `/bin`